OSVTAC/project-recommendations/index.md

 **4\.
 Standard laptop or desktop computers**

-Standard computers will also be needed for administrative tasks like ballot layout, adjudicating digital images of ballots, aggregating and totaling votes, and generating results reports.
+Standard computers will also be needed for administrative tasks like ballot layout, adjudicating digital pictures of ballots, aggregating and totaling votes, and generating results reports.